Best Shower Heads for Your Bathroom

 Personalize your shower with a range of optional features, including deluxe heads, bendable nozzles, cut-off valves and more.

-- Deluxe heads may feature electronic control panels that put you in complete control of spray intensity, frequency, pattern and even water temperature.
+- Deluxe heads shower systems may feature electronic control panels that put you in complete control of spray intensity, frequency, pattern and even water temperature.

-- Heads with self cleaning help prevent lime scale buildup.
+- Self-cleaning heads help prevent limescale buildup.
 Simply swivel the nozzle from time to time to shake bits and particles of lime scale loose.

 - A shower arm extender attaches to a standard arm, allowing the showerhead to be positioned higher.